 Before OKD mounts the volume and passes it to a container, it

 checks that the volume contains a file system as specified by the

 parameter in the persistent volume definition.
 If the device is not

 formatted with the file system, all data from the device is erased and the

 device is automatically formatted with the given file system.

-This allows using unformatted GCE volumes as persistent volumes, because OKD formats them before the first use.
+This verification enables you to use unformatted GCE volumes as persistent volumes, because OKD formats them before the first use.